-In recent years, media and law enforcement reports have noted that a new process for making methamphetamine on a small scale is rapidly growing in popularity.
-This process is typically called "shake and bake" or "one pot" because the drug is usually made in a 2-liter bottle or a similar closable container and typically produces an amount for personal use.
+similar closable container and typically produces an amount for personal use.
 This method requires much less pseudoephedrine than required to make methamphetamine in a full clandestine lab.
 Although the chemicals in a one-pot process can explode, the method does not present the same degree of danger of explosion as a full lab, and would not produce the large amounts of toxic waste and fumes produced by a large lab.
+Nevertheless, methamphetamine manufacturing enhancements would appear to apply to one-pot or shake and bake incidents.